-Ideally, ice should be applied within 5-10 minutes of injury for 20-30 minutes.
-This can be repeated every 2-3 hours or so whilst you are awake for the next 24-48 hrs.
+Ideally, ice should be applied within 5-10 minutes of injury for 20 to 30 minutes.
+This can be repeated every 2 to 3 hours or so whilst you are awake for the next 24 to 48 hours.

 After the first 48 hours, when bleeding should have stopped, the aim of treatment changes from restricting bleeding and swelling to getting the tissues remobilised with exercise and stretching.
 Ice helps with pain relief and relaxation of muscle tissue.

-When an injury is older than 48 hours, heat can be applied in the form of heat pads, deep heat cream, hot water bottles or heat lamps.
-Heat causes the blood vessels to dilate (open wide) which brings more blood into the area.
-It also has a direct soothing effect and helps to relieve pain and spasm.
-If heat is applied to the skin it should not be hot, gentle warmth will suffice.
-If heat is applied there is the risk of burns and scalds.
+When an injury is older than 48 hours, heat can be applied in the form of a wheat bag, heat pads, deep heat cream, hot water bottles or heat lamps.
+Heat causes the blood vessels to open wide (dilate).
+This brings more blood into the area to stimulate healing of damaged tissues.
+It has a direct soothing effect and helps to relieve pain and spasm.
+It can also ease stiffness by making the tissues more supple.
+If heat is applied to the skin it should not be hot; gentle warmth will suffice.
+If excessive heat is applied there is the risk of burns and scalds.
+A towel can be placed between the heat source and the skin for protection.
 The skin must be checked at regular intervals.

-Ice often gives better and longer-lasting effect on the circulation than heat provides.
-The painkilling properties of ice are also deeper and longer-lasting than heat.
+Ice causes a longer-lasting effect on the circulation than heat, and the painkilling properties of ice are deeper and longer-lasting than heat.